Iyke3D/Encipher10/README.md

 # Encipher10  v1.0
 <p>Encipher10  v1.0 uses a symmetric encryption technique to encrypt and decrypt files.
 At it's best, Encipher10 uses one key to encrypt and decrypt files on the system.
+It is completely written in python and currently supports windows operating system (other operating systems will be supported in the next version).
 Users can encrypt and decrypt files including:

 1) doc/docx (Microsoft Word Files)